mid2SUPAERO/SubmitAPaper/README.md

 English check after the first round if needed (Ask JM), depending on the journal UK or US style !

-The after R1 (Revision1) if  Accepeted as is, you got your preprint
+The after R1 (Revision1) if  Accepted as is,

-that can be uploaded on OATAO (then pushed to HAL, please ask it) https://oatao.univ-toulouse.fr https://hal.archives-ouvertes.fr
+that you can be upload the preprint on OATAO (then pushed to HAL, please ask it) https://oatao.univ-toulouse.fr https://hal.archives-ouvertes.fr